 As opposed to a few decades back, consumers today are more aware of fashion and fashion trends.
 Common people indulge in couture fashion labels and it is a fashion week that brings them to the forefront.

 Fashion week is the mecca for all things clothing, accessory, nail, and makeup!

 The Future of Fashion Week

 Fashion Week continues to evolve each and every year, as designer’s and promoters devise ever more daring and unique ways to showcase their creations.
 In the earliest days, models would simply model looks while moving down the catwalk.
 By the mid-twentieth century, designers experimented more with their presentations, and encouraged their models to smile and dance, which was considered revolutionary at the time.

 By staging catwalk shows in exotic locations and introducing playful thematic displays, the line between fashion as business and fashion as art continues to blur.
 Modern designers pursue this trend, as each year more and more move from the standard traditional formula to more informal presentations.
 This includes exploring new venue locations.

-Social media has been instrumental in its promotion, and apps for mobile devices have begun to appear, allowing users to gain a front row to new looks as they hit the runway.
+Social media has been instrumental in its promotion, and apps for mobile devices have begun to appear, allowing users to gain a digital front row seat to see the latest collection as soon as it hits the runway.
 By embracing the rise and prevalence of technology, the world of fashion has been able to penetrate an even larger market than ever before, with no telling of where the history of fashion week will go next!